ThoughtChewer/bible_studies/content/Bible Study 0 - README for the facilitator.md

 	- Skills for engaging with the bible as it was intended to be.
 	- Gaining insights into the differences in culture and thinking between the learner and the authors of the bible.
 	- Learning how to understand Jesus in his culture.
+		- Have to understand his culture to understand him in it.
 ## Notes to the facilitator:
 - If you are new to the study series, this isn't the kind of thing to sit down with a learner and go through blindly.
 You're going to want to familiarize yourself with the material beforehand.
 	- If you have not engaged in significant Jewish content before this study I encourage you to read [[Bible Study Appendix A - Jewish Content in the Bible]].
 Its a short blurb that will help you as you begin to engage with the culture the bible was written by and to.
 This might be something you want to share with the learner during [[Bible Study 1 - Introduction]]